hubotio/hubot/docs/scripting.md

 ## See if a script already exists

 Start by [checking if an NPM package](index.md#scripts) for a script like yours already exists.
-If you don't see an existing package that you can contribute to, then you can easily get started using the `hubot` script [yeoman](http://yeoman.io/) generator.
+If you don't see an existing package that you can contribute to, then you can easily get started using the `botforge` script [yeoman](http://yeoman.io/) generator.

 ## Creating A Script Package

-Creating a script package for hubot is very simple.
-Start by installing the `hubot` [yeoman](http://yeoman.io/) generator:
+Creating a script package for botforge is very simple.
+Start by installing the `botforge` [yeoman](http://yeoman.io/) generator:

 ```
-% npm install -g yo generator-hubot
+% npm install -g yo generator-botforge
 ```

-Once you've got the hubot generator installed, creating a hubot script is similar to creating a new hubot.
-You create a directory for your hubot script and generate a new `hubot:script` in it.
-For example, if we wanted to create a hubot script called "my-awesome-script":
+Once you've got the botforge generator installed, creating a botforge script is similar to creating a new botforge.
+You create a directory for your botforge script and generate a new `botforge:script` in it.
+For example, if we wanted to create a botforge script called "my-awesome-script":

 ```
-% mkdir hubot-my-awesome-script
+% mkdir botforge-my-awesome-script
-% cd hubot-my-awesome-script
+% cd botforge-my-awesome-script
-% yo hubot:script
+% yo botforge:script
 ```

-At this point, you'll be asked a few questions about the author of the script, name of the script (which is guessed by the directory name), a short description, and keywords to find it (we suggest having at least `hubot, hubot-scripts` in this list).
+At this point, you'll be asked a few questions about the author of the script, name of the script (which is guessed by the directory name), a short description, and keywords to find it (we suggest having at least `botforge, botforge-scripts` in this list).

 If you are using git, the generated directory includes a .gitignore, so you can initialize and add everything: